sagifogel/Proptics/docs/src/main/mdoc/optics/index.md

 title: Index
 ---

-`Index` is a typeclass that provides an <a href ="/Proptics/docs/optics/affine-traversal" target="_blank">`AffineTraversal`</a> which allows reading, writing or deleting the value associated with a key in a Map-like containers.
+`Index` is a typeclass that provides an [AffineTraversal(affine-traversal.md), which allows reading, writing or deleting the value associated with a key in a Map-like containers.

 ```scala
 /**